Practical guide

 Mobile Data and VPNs

-If you are using a local SIM card (e.g., from Lobster, Yoigo, or Orange) or an eSIM, your data is already more secure than on public Wi-Fi.
+If you are using a local SIM card (e.g., from Lobster, Digi, Yoigo, or Orange) or an eSIM, your data is already more secure than on public Wi-Fi.
 However, Spanish ISPs are required to retain data logs for 12 months.
 If you prefer that your browsing history is not logged by a Spanish telecommunications company, you should keep your VPN active even when using 4G or 5G data.

 Practical Tips for Travellers